 While the VA surely has extraordinary difficulties, note that the United States has given and will keep on giving a bigger number of advantages to the individuals who serve than some other country on the planet.
 Giving quality consideration to veterans has a solid point of reference in American history, going back similarly to 1776 when the Continental Congress chose during the Revolutionary War that it would give pensions40 to fighters who became crippled because of battle.

 The Biden organization, alongside Secretary McDonough and his group, should move quickly to go up against these difficulties.
-As neither President Biden nor Secretary McDonough is veterans, they should work in a joint effort with the 76 veterans presently in Congress, 53 of whom are Republican,41 and the many gatherings, like the American Legion and Veterans of Foreign Wars, that address U.S. veterans to foster far-reaching arrangements.
+As neither President Biden nor Secretary McDonough is veteran, they should work in a joint effort with the 76 veterans presently in Congress, 53 of whom are Republican,41 and the many gatherings, like the American Legion and Veterans of Foreign Wars, that address U.S. veterans to foster far-reaching arrangements.
 Furthermore, the country should understand that doing battle implies sending ladies and men into battle as well as accommodating the people who get back from the fight for the remainder of their lives.